BarryDigby/barrydigby.github.io/Week_2/BASH.md

 # 2. **Align Reads** {#align}
 Map the reads to the reference genome using `bwa mem`.
 The SAM files produced have reads in the order that the sequences occurred in the input FASTQ files i.e in randomn order. `samtools sort` orders the reads by their leftmost coordinate i.e in 'genome order'.
 This is a requirement for downstream tools.

-We will also convert the SAM file to to its binary counterpart - a BAM file.
+We will also convert the SAM file to to its binary counterpart: a BAM file.

 ##### *Inputs*
 * Reference Genome